Kale: one of the famous-est of superfoods!

 The Best Kale Juice Recipe

-I think the best kale juice recipe has to be the mean green juice by Joe Cross, it’s the standard and tried and true time and time again.
+I think the best healthy kale juice recipe has to be the mean green juice by Joe Cross.
+It’s the standard when it comes to green juices and is tried and true.
 Check it out below or take a look at the other green juice recipes I’ve got here.

 - 4 celery stalks

 Peel the ginger and the lemon, then wash all of the other ingredients.
 Then put them all through your juicer, starting with the kale and the ginger.